 The International Centre for South Asian studies (ICSAS) was founded in RSUH at 2010.

 The topicality of foundation the ICSAS is caused by the fact that South Asia is one of the most important and fast developing regions in modern world.
 Seven basic countries (The Islamic Republic of Afganistan, The Republic of India, The Islamic Republic of Pakistan, The Federal Democratic Republic of Nepal, The Democratic Socialist Republic of Sri Lanka, The Kingdom of Bhutan) cover surface area that is nearly equal to the area of Western Europe.
 Overall, it accounts for about more than one and a half billion people.
 Three countries of South Asia (India, Pakistan, and Bangladesh) are among the top ten most populous countries in the world.
 India and Pakistan are the nuclear weapon states.
 Both India and Pakistan are included in the number of the most populous Muslim-majority countries.
 The Republic of India is one of the fastest-growing major economies.
-An association of five countries: Brazil, Russia, India, China, South Africa was found at the beginning of 21st century.
-Today it is known as BRICS.
-It includes five major emerging national economies.
+India is member of BRICS ans SCO.
 In this way, South Asia takes up one of the key positions in the world.
 In case of the humanities and social science South Asia is quite varied.
 South Asia is characterized by ethnic diversity, a great number of languages and a wide range of religious communities and different kinds of human communities ( from “primitive” tribes to modern city dwellers).
 South Asia is supposed to be attractive for cultural anthropologists, linguists, sociologists, religious scholars, economists, political scientists.
 There is an old and great tradition of comprehensive studying South Asia in this country: its languages, literature, religious, history, economics and society.
 Unfortunately, this field of science hasn’t been developed properly lately because of lack of scientific communities.
 There have been philological and historical basis for studying South Asia at the Department of History and Philology of South and Central Asia at Institute for Oriental and Classical Studies.
 At the same time it’s not enough for comprehensive studying the problems of South Asian region and training professionals specializing in modern problems of the development of regional countries.

 The following tasks are set before the centre of South Asian studies: